greenm01/ec4x/docs/ec4x_specs.md

 Before combat, every ELI enabled unit joining the battle space will detect for Raiders.
 The simplified pseudo-code looks like this:

 ```
-for each eli_fleet in task_force1:
+for each eli_unit in player1_units:
-    for each clk_fleet in task_force2:
+    for each clk_fleet in player2_fleets:
             rogue = highest rated CLK in clk_fleet
-            eli_fleet rolls for detection on rogue
+            eli_unit rolls for detection on rogue
             if success then break
     end
 end
 ```

-In IRL tabletop play it would go as explained below, although running cloaking detection in a Python script would go a much smoother when large fleets are involved.
-Scrips will be provided in the Github repo to make the process relatively easy.
-Eventually the entire game will be in code, so this may be a moot point.

 Follow these steps (order of unit selection does not matter).
 You can stop as soon as a Rogue is detected: